numenta/NAB/README.md

 Detect anomalous behavior in streaming data in real-time.

-As noted in the paper, the real-world task of streaming anomaly detection is challenging for several reasons, which place significant constraints on the allowable methods.
+As noted in the paper, the task of streaming anomaly detection is challenging for several reasons which place significant constraints on the allowable methods.

 You must be able to provide a reliable anomaly score with minimal prior knowledge of the data.
 There is hardly ever a single 'normal' set of statistics